kubernetes/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 You can follow the steps below to configure a Redis cache using data stored in a ConfigMap.

-First create a `kustomization.yaml` with a ConfigMap from the `redis-config` file:
+First create a `kustomization.yaml` containing a ConfigMap from the `redis-config` file:

 {{< codenew file="pods/config/redis-config" >}}